afa7789/PK_scrambled_eggs/README.md

-# PK Scramble Eggs
+# PK Scrambled Eggs
 ![images](resources/image.png)

-A cool way to scramble strings :)
+A fun and clever way to scramble strings using math and dates.
+❌ Not bulletproof encryption — just cool, creative ciphering.

+> Hide messages in plain sight with math, dates, and ✨ a little magic.

-## Cryptographically speaking
+## Cryptographically Speaking

+PK Scrambled Eggs is:

-It's an OTP-inspired Vigenère system using pseudorandom constant-derived keys.
+- 🧠 An OTP-inspired Vigenère system using pseudorandom constant-derived keys.

-Obfuscated key derivation from mathematical constants.
-Pseudorandom key stream from irrational constant, seeded with temporal value.

-"A custom cipher system combining one-time-pad principles, deterministic pseudorandom key generation (from mathematical constants), and date-based obfuscation."
+- 🔐 A custom cipher system that combines:
+  - One-time-pad principles
+  - Deterministic pseudorandom key generation (e.g. from π or e)
+  - Date-based obfuscation
+- 🎨 Great for creative crypto, art, puzzles, and hiding messages in plain sight.

+It’s not cryptographically secure — it’s **obfuscation with style**.

-🔐 Obfuscated cipher scheme
+- 🔐 Obfuscated cipher scheme
-🔢 Key-morphing encoding system
+- 🔢 Key-morphing encoding system
-🔍 Temporal+Mathematical Keyed Cipher
+- 🔍 Temporal+Mathematical Keyed Cipher
-🎨 Steganographic micro-crypto
+- 🎨 Steganographic micro-crypto

+## Usages

+- Hiding a message in jewelry or a notebook	✅ More than enough
+- Obfuscating IDs or non-sensitive values	✅ Great and clever
+- Storing passwords, crypto wallets, private info	❌ Better use actual encryption
+- Building a puzzle/code for fun or art	✅ Amazing idea 💡
+- Trying to impress a cryptographer	❌ Not crypto-safe, but cool! 😄

+## What is it for ?

-## CLI Tool for Date-Based Character Shifting
+A CLI Tool for Date-Based Character Obfuscation

 This CLI tool takes a date, transforms it into a float in the format `0.MONTH-DAY-YEAR`, and uses a natural constant (such as π) to perform character shifting on a given string.
 This can be used to encode secrets in plain text.

 This is just a cipher without a ciphering table it's ciphering by digits of a natural or "custom" constant.

+### How It Works (Simplified)

+1. Take your string (e.g. `"default"`)
+2. Use a date like `01-01-0000` → convert to `0.010100000000...`
+3. Divide π (or your chosen constant) by that date float
+4. Use the resulting digits to **shift characters** in the string

+Result: a scrambled string that's reversible *only if you know the date and constant*.

-## Features
+### Features

 - Accepts a date input.
 - Converts the date to a float in the format `0.MONTH-DAY-YEAR`.